 Living in Spain after Brexit

-We don’t yet know exactly how or when Brexit will happen, but this guide and regular updates run through possible scenarios and include the latest news.
+We don’t yet know exactly how Brexit will affect British people wishing to relocate or retire to Spain.
+However, this guide and regular updates run through possible scenarios and include the latest news.

 News update 3 December 2019: